Fiat Argo: Facelift

 In late July 2022, a facelift was presented with redesigned bumper and front grille, steering wheel, wheels and interior trim.

 Powertrain

 The three-cylinder, 1.0-litre version of the Firefly engine is exclusive to the Brazilian local market, where sub-litre engines benefit from lower taxation, while the available 1.3-litre engine is standard elsewhere.
 At the launch, the 1.3 was available with the option for an automated-manual transmission named GSR, which was phased out in 2019, while the 1.8L E.torQ has retained the availability of an automatic transmission.
 For the Trekking trim released in 2019, the 1.3 is the base engine and the 1.8 is offered only with the automatic transmission.
 All engines are flexfuel for Brazil, and gasoline only elsewhere.

 Safety

 The Argo has front ventilated disc brakes.

+The Argo in its most basic Latin American version with 2 airbags and no Electronic stability control received 0 stars for adult occupants and 4 stars for infants from Latin NCAP 2.0 in 2019.

 The Argo (tested as the sedan variant, the Cronos) in its 2 airbag configuration received 0 stars from Latin NCAP 3.0 at its December 2021 test.